coveo/ui-kit/packages/headless/README.md

 npm run build
 ```

-To run the unit tests for the components, run:
+To run the unit tests for the controllers, run:

 ```bash
 npm test
 ```

-To run the unit tests for the components and watch, run:
+To run the unit tests for the controllers and watch, run:

 ```bash
 npm run test:watch